Is Prewedding Counseling for You?

 Prewedding counseling has one distinct advantage: Learning how to communicate and work through problems is a lot easier before the wedding rather than many years after.
 Once you're married, you'll both have unspoken expectations for each other, never mind sometimes unrealistic ideas from your childhood about what married life should be like.
 Before marriage, you're still in a building stage—the expectations are there, but it's easier to be open up about the issues that threaten difficulty.
 And by learning how to talk through differences, you will form good habits that will carry you through the years.

 Find an Ear

 Out the Issues

-Counseling (whether in person or on an app) can help you recognize where you and your partner stand on a variety of topics, as well as where your priorities lie.
+Premarriage counseling (whether in person or on an app) can help you recognize where you and your partner stand on a variety of topics, as well as where your priorities lie.
 This will help confirm your sense of yourselves as a couple—or, in some cases, open your eyes to the fact that you want different things.
-What's there to talk about?
+So, what will you talk about in premarriage counseling?
 Religion, children, finances, and family issues, are just a few topics to tackle.

 Face the Facts

 So how do you know if premarital counseling is for you?
 In our opinion, it's for every one.
 Every relationship can and should benefit from some type of counseling.
 But it's especially for those couples who want to continue to work on things like the ability to successfully communicate with each other.
 Every marriage presents difficulties and obstacles, and communication will be what helps you overcome them.
 If you have trouble talking through the issues in your lives—and we mean really talking—it's smart to learn how to do it now, when you're engaged.